HatchApps/xavier-help/checks.md

 The same as the [Aged Balances](/insights.html#aged-balances) insight, but using the end date specified in the Health Check as the Aged Balances _Reporting Date_.
 The _Invoice Age_ is fixed to 3 months from the end of the Health Check period.

+### Draft Invoices
+This check looks for invoices that have a status of either _DRAFT_ or _SUBMITTED_ (Awaiting Approval) and have an invoice date that is before the end of the reporting period.
+Ideally these should be dealt with before the period is closed off.

 ### Entertainment Accounts
 The purpose of this check is to highlight entertainment expenditure across two categories, Staff and Business, each of